Wrongful Death Attorneys

 All of the above reasons are why you should work with a personal injury attorney who has experience dealing with wrongful death cases who can help you recover costs for pain and suffering, loss of earnings, loss of earning capacity, medical bills, disability, and emotional distress.

 You need time to grieve and heal as well as immediate sound legal advice, which is why you need to consult with expert personal injury lawyers and wrongful death attorneys as soon as possible after the catastrophic event occurred.

 Have you lost a loved one to an accidental or wrongful death and need an experienced personal injury lawyer to help you determine the next steps towards recovering compensation for damages?

 We welcome the opportunity to speak with you about your legal situation and help you determine the next steps.

+Please contact Zayed Law Offices and schedule a free and confidential initial consultation by completing our short contact form.
 We’ll schedule a time that is convenient for you and your family including the executor of the decedent’s estate.

 Please note that you will not pay lawyer’s fees unless we recover compensation for you.

 When someone is killed due to the negligent conduct of another, the heirs will have the right to file an accidental death lawsuit.
 Illinois law allows a cause of action to be brought on behalf of family members of the deceased.
 The pain and suffering caused by a wrongful death is often difficult, even unbearable, and it can take years for a family to recover from the loss.
 Zayed Law Offices will be able to assist your family to recover compensation for medical bills and other expenses.

 Most states require that a wrongful death case is brought by a court appointed representative of the deceased person’s estate.
 This representative will bring the wrongful death case on behalf of and for the benefit of the deceased person’s spouse and children.
 Courts will often appoint one of the wrongful death claim beneficiaries as the personal representative.